 IEUA and its regional partners, through their Regional Alliance, used method 1 to set its interim and 2020 GPCD targets.
-Because this method requires landscape area and population data in the compliance years (2015 and 2020) to calculate the targets, the targets reported in the Region's 2010 UWMP are estimates that will be updated in its 2015 and 2020 UWMPs.
-The estimated targets for 2015 and 2020 are 226 and 201 GPCD respectively.
+Because this method requires landscape area and population data in the compliance years (2015 and 2020) to calculate the targets, the targets reported in the Region's 2010 Urban Water Management Plan (UWMP) are estimates that will be updated in its 2015 and 2020 UWMPs.
+The estimated targets for 2015 and 2020 are 226 and 201 GPCD respectively.6

 As shown in Table 10, measured GPCD within the Regional Alliance service area for the last five years has averaged 220 gallons, 3% less than the 2015 target.
 2015 estimates show per capita use at 188 well below the 226 target.
 It is certain the region will comply with its 2015 interim target and absent a sharp rebound in per capita water use in the next five years, the odds are strongly in its favor that it will meet its 2020 target.
-The current projection for 2020 is reported GPCD of 174, well below the target of 201.

-The current numbers being used by IEUA's planning team show 6 GPCD for WUE in 2020.
-The plan as projected in this document estimates 11 GPCD for WUE.
-The net difference could be used to offset recycled water or lower the reported GPCD.
+The current projection for 2020 is reported GPCD of 169 - 174, well below the target of 201.
+The current numbers being used by IEUA's planning team shows a 6 GPCD reduction for WUE in 2020.
+The plan as projected in this document, assuming 2 agencies implement Budget-based Water Rates, estimates an 11 GPCD reduction for WUE.